convertigo/c8oprj-lib-baserow/readme.md

 #### BaseRowGrid

-Provides a Grid that can be fed by data from a Baserow No Code database.
+Provides an infinite paginated Grid that can be fed by data from a BaseRow No Code database.

 **variables**